-Depending on location, and their medical needs, cost can vary between $3000-9000 per month.
+Depending on location, and their medical needs, the cost can vary between $3000-9000 per month.
 Moreover, that is after tax.
-That means, a retired person needs to have either of the two things –
+That means a retired person needs to have either of the two things –

 - or a net worth of $600,000 assuming the senior citizen only utilizes assisted living for less than 10 years.